geopython/pygeoapi/docs/source/configuration.rst

               name: HelloWorld  # Python path of process defition

 .. note::
-   See :ref:`processing-plugins` for more information on plugins
+   See :ref:`plugins` for more information on plugins

 Using environment variables